-I'm a retired Chief Petty Officer who now works for the Washington State Patrol.
+I'm a retired Chief Petty Officer.
 I've been participating in SETIathome since 1999.
-I started with an x386 running Windows 3.1, and have worked my up to my current HP XW8200 with it's 2 Xeon 3.0 Ghz processors.
-I have been somewhat computer literate since the early '80s, but have been interested in scientific research since Junior High in the mid '70s!|
+I started with an x386 running Windows 3.1, and have worked my up to my current AMD Vishera 8-cpu running Windows 10.
+I have been somewhat computer literate since the late 70's, and have been interested in scientific research since watching Apollo XI land!

 Thoughts about SETI and SETI@home

 Regardless of it's eventual outcome, SETIathome has proven that large numbers of computers can be used to perform enormous calculations.
 Lay-scientists have shown that we're willing to take the time to find, download, install, and run this program, and The Scientists have shown great imagination in finding new ways to use this power.
 How else might it be used?
 How could meteorology be advanced if 3 million computers uploaded microscale measurements of local weather across the world 24 times a day?
 How could Geology benefit from 3 million extra seismometers(I'm sure there's a way to build them cheap)?
 Or 3 million ozone measurement devices?